RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2021-06-19-Qubes-Whonix-anon-modes.md

 ### Generating the AppVMs with Salt

-Ever since way back with version R3.1, QubesOS users have been able to [utilize the Salt management engine](https://www.qubes-os.org/doc/salt/) to build/control Templates and AppVMs from the `dom0` level on their system.
+Ever since way back with version R3.1, QubesOS users have been able to [utilize the Salt management engine](https://www.qubes-os.org/doc/salt/) to build and control Templates and AppVMs from the `dom0` level on their system.

 This comes in handy for quickly deploying VMs based on an `.sls` file - or ["Salt State File"](https://docs.saltproject.io/en/latest/topics/tutorials/starting_states.html) - configured by a user.
-I have built a [repo on github with these state/config files for AppVMs](https://github.com/RooneyMcNibNug/qubes-salt-anon-modes) to be built repsective to each one of these Modes.
+I have built a [repo on github with these state/config files for AppVMs](https://github.com/RooneyMcNibNug/qubes-salt-anon-modes) to be built respective to each one of these Modes.

 Here is an example of the `.sls` file for the `mode-1` AppVM: